francodriansetti/chatui-ios/README.md

 -   **Data Persistence:** Realm was chosen for message persistence and solution for storing chat data.
 -   **Testing:** An example of unit tests is included

-**License:**

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Thank you for your interest and participation in this exercise!

 **Franco Driansetti**